Parliament House, Singapore

-The Parliament House is a public building and a cultural landmark in Singapore.
-It houses the Parliament of Singapore, and is located in the Civic District of the Downtown Core within the Central Area.
-Within its vicinity is Raffles Place, which lies across from the Parliament House from the Singapore River, and the Supreme Court's building across the road.
-The building was designed to represent a contemporary architectural expression of stateliness and authority.
-The prism-shaped top, designed by President Ong Teng Cheong, was similarly a modernist take on the traditional dome.
+The Parliament House is the seat and meeting place of the Parliament of Singapore, located within the Civic District of the Downtown Core in Singapore's Central Area.
+Situated along North Bridge Road near the banks of the Singapore River, the building lies opposite Raffles Place and faces the Supreme Court across the road.
+It is situated near other prominent landmarks within Singapore's administrative and civic centre, including the historical City Hall which has since been converted into the National Gallery Singapore.

+Designed to conceive a modern expression of sovereignty and authority, it combines contemporary and classical influences.
+It features a prism-shaped roof designed by then-President Ong Teng Cheong as a reinterpretation of the traditional dome.
+The project was carried out by the Public Works Department, now known as CPG Corporation, with private architectural firms and was completed in 1999.

+It replaced the Old Parliament House, a neoclassical building that had served as the legislative chamber since the 1950s and especially after self-government was achieved in 1959.
+The older structure, which dates back to the 1820s, was later restored and repurposed as The Arts House, a multidisciplinary arts and heritage venue.

 Planning and construction

 The space constraints faced by the Old Parliament House were felt since the early 1980s, when the members of parliament grew from 51 in 1963 to 75 in 1983, a point made by then Leader of the House, Edmund William Barker during a parliamentary debate on 16 March 1983.
 The old building had been renovated several times to accommodate the demand for space, but there was a limit as to how much the building could be widened without disrupting the Chamber's configuration and causing discomfort to its members.
 The debate concluded in 1989, when the First Deputy Prime Minister Goh Chok Tong proposed the idea to build a new parliament house.

 The project started in earnest in May 1989, when a project team was formed to design and build the new house.
 Headed by Liu Thai Ker, CEO and Chief Planner of the Urban Redevelopment Authority (URA), it comprised architects and engineers from the URA and the Public Works Department (PWD).
 Various designs were put forth by PWD architects for the new site next to the existing parliament house, led by PWD Director Chua Hua Meng and Deputy Director Lee Kut Cheung.